Login | Sign up

 N.Y.S.C.- The National Youth Service Corps - I dislike those words individually and collectively.
 The original premise of the programme was to integrate Nigerians by exposing recent graduates to other parts of the country, a noble idea, but like all things Nigerian, it has failed miserably.
 So why haven't we called it quits instead of wasting time, money and even the lives of these young adults?

 No part of the one year is random, privileged people do not leave their new state and primary assignments to chance.
 If I’d been sent to say Zamfara state, I just would not go.
 That’s it.
-When I think about the corps memberes who were used as ad-hoc staff in the recent past general elections, and of course used in the way Nigeria knows best - without regard for their safety, I shake my head in sadness.
-Are these corpers (an acceptable colloquialism) like my friends who are about the experience?
-The kind open to doing new things for ‘fun’, because I don't see how or why they allowed themselves to be mistreated this way by a country that has never pretended to care.
-I am sure I am missing something.
+When I think about the corps members who were used as ad-hoc staff in the recent general elections, and of course used in the way Nigeria knows best - without regard for their safety, I shake my head in sadness.
+Is the willingness of these Corpers– a lazy colloquialism–to endure mistreatment a reflection of their openness to new experiences, similar to my friends who relished the NYSC program for its novelty?
+It's perplexing to consider why they would accept such poor treatment from a country that has consistently shown a lack of concern for their well-being.
+I am sure I am missing something or is this just my privilege showing?
 Unless the government of Nigeria can assure its youths in the corps of their safety, why does it still insist on sending them to dangerous territories?

-While some people snag assignments in the private sector and multinational corporations through private networks, many others have to make do with less than minimum wage teaching in impoverished schools.
-The logistics of moving to a new part of the country, finding accomodation and settling down to ‘adult’ life on the laughable stipend must be the point to the whole scheme; to teach us how brutal the rat race really is, and that our parents need to give up the idea that we are now independent adults.
+This rising trend of kidnappers attacking travelling corpers highlights the need for a reassessment of the deployment policies and security frameworks of the NYSC program, to safeguard the participants who are, in essence, wards of the state during their service year.
+While some people snag assignments in the private sector and multinational corporations through private networks, many others have to make do with less-than-minimum-wage teaching in impoverished schools.
+The logistics of moving to a new part of the country, finding accommodation and settling down to ‘adult’ life on the laughable stipend must be the point of the whole scheme; to teach us how brutal the rat race really is, and that our parents need to give up the idea that we are now independent adults.
 Many families need their young adults in the workforce immediately to alleviate their financial woes and yet sometimes a whole year is wasted waiting to ‘go serve’ and then one more year in ‘service’.
 Even though the government pays a flat rate stipend, the place of primary assignment gets to determine what it will pay, laying the groundwork for more inequality.
 Many corpers survive on the goodwill of their new hosts as people acknowledge the hardships of the times and will offer corpers free rides, food and sometimes even accommodation.

-It’s true that many far flung villages and little towns, rely heavily on the influx of corpers they receive every year.
+Indeed, many far-flung villages and little towns rely heavily on the influx of corpers they receive every year.
 Their schools get cheap labour and a graduate or more that sometimes leave a huge impact on the students and the entire community.
-Many other corpers take on social causes that uplift their adopted homes; building a new classroom, a small clinic, free medical services, starting new clubs and activities for the kids, introducing tap borne water and much more; perhaps the only success of the scheme.
-However, the impact is so miniscule considering at the end of the year, the corpers move on to begin their real lives in major cities.
+Many other corpers take on social causes that uplift their adopted homes; building a new classroom, a small clinic, free medical services, starting new clubs and activities for the kids, introducing tap-borne water and much more; perhaps the only success of the scheme.
+However, the impact is so minuscule considering at the end of the year, the corpers move on to begin their real lives in major cities.

 To everyone serving right now and the next batch trying to sort themselves, good luck and please stay safe.